ajaxxxxxxxx/ajaxxxxxxxx.github.io/_04Nostalgia/Installation Guide/4-Final-Steps.md

 * Go to your Nostalgia Folder

-* Go to Nostalgia/PRECONFIGURED SAVE
+* Go to Nostalgia/Game Folder Files

 * Copy the two save files found there